dimitriaatos/prepared/main.typ

   The approach taken in the software, while somewhat effective, is a computational trick trying to minimize loss, alternative approaches with a better justification should be explored.

   = Conclusion
-  A combinatorics based physical model of the lightly touched string was presented.
+  A physical model of the lightly touched string was presented.
   The part of the model representing the open string was isolated to allow using arbitrary pitched sounds in its place, arriving at an audio effect capable of applying the effects of the touched string, namely flageolet tones and string multiphonics, to arbitrary sounds.
-  An evaluation study, involving trained musicians was conducted.
+  An evaluation study, involving trained musicians, was conducted.
-  The results suggest that while the model effectively conveys key perceptual cues of touched string interactions, its success varies depending on the source material.
+  The results suggest that the perceptual cues linking the model directly to a string are only weakly discernible, but they are still perceived as an acoustic muting and resonating agent.
   Participants found the model compelling on single-pitched, multi-pitched and non-pitch sounds, highlighting its potential as a creative tool.
   However, limitations were also identified, the model limited the duration of sustained sounds, finger position variation sometimes produced minimal audible change, and edge cases such as a finger position of zero yielded artifacts interpreted as undesirable distortion.
-  Overall, the study highlights the expressive potential and the areas for improvement of the model, as well as its ability to retain key perceptual characteristics of touched string interactions, laying a foundation for future development.
+  Overall, the study highlights the expressive potential and the areas for improvement of the model, laying a foundation for future development.
 ]
 #pagebreak()